 If you follow my blog, then you know I am a chocolate girl.
 In fact, so many of my baking posts are chocolate-based, from my most decadent Cadbury Mini Egg chocolate cake to something easier like my chocolate banana cream pie.
-However, I wanted to switch it up this week and make something with a lighter flavor.
+However, I wanted to switch it up this week and make something lighter in flavor.

-It took multiple attempts to develop the perfect vanilla swiss roll recipe.
-This cake is light and fluffy with a rich vanilla flavor.
-I have to admit, the final vanilla swiss roll recipe was so good I ate the entire roll in one day.
+It took numerous endeavors to develop the perfect recipe.
+This cake is light and fluffy with a soft vanilla flavor.
+I must admit, the final recipe was so good I ate the entire roll in one day.
 I did not save a bite for my husband, and I don’t feel bad about it.

 Specific Ingredient Notes

-- Grapeseed Oil - This is a light and flavor-neutral oil.
+- Grapeseed Oil – A light and flavor-neutral oil.
 This oil allows the vanilla to be the star of the show.

-- Whole Milk - Adds full richness to this swiss roll.
+- Whole Milk – Adds full richness to the cake sponge.

-- Cake Flour - Cake flour is a finely milled flour that is lower on the gluten spectrum.
-What that means is cake flour helps your cakes to be lighter and fluffier in texture.
-I have luck finding cake flour at Target.
+- Cake Flour – Cake flour is finely milled and lower on the gluten spectrum.
+What that means is cake flour helps achieve a lighter and fluffier cake sponge.

-- Milk Powder - Is milk in its most concentrated form.
-Bakers like to use to milk powder to add a the richness of milk, without adding liquid to the recipe.
+- Milk Powder – This is milk in a concentrated form.
+Bakers use milk powder to add flavor without adding liquid to the recipe.

-- Egg Whites - Egg whites are the leavening, or rising, agent of this cake.
+- Egg Whites – Egg whites are this cake’s leavening, or rising, agent.
 Egg whites keep the texture light and fluffy.
-Before mixing, always clean your mixing bowl and beaters with a dab of vinegar.
+Before whipping egg whites, always clean your mixing bowl and beaters with a dab of vinegar.
 This simple step removes unseen fat, which kills attaining peaks with your egg white.

 - Cream of Tartar – Speeds up the creation of foam and stabilizes the bubbles in egg whites.
 The result is a lighter cake sponge texture.